chronos-pramantha/ontologies/wsgi/RDFvocab/README.md

 ### Notes:

 - this repo contains six files containing RDF ontologies:
-- ChronosOntology: a generical ontology for documents in the Chronos database
+- ChronosOntology: a generic ontology for documents in the Chronos database
 - SpaceSensor: an ontology for sensors instrument
 - Astronomy: an ontology for general astronomic concepts taken from wikipedia and umble.org
 - Engineering: an ontology for general aerospace engineering concepts taken from wikipedia and umble.org